WylieKuhn/AISBackend/README.md

 - Contains the data fields required by the data science prompt, because at a real company, the data scientists would have worked with us on this requirment.
 - Updates account balances!
 - Logs the transaction information.
 - Logs errors when they occur.
+- Deletes transactions older than 5 minutes from the temporary transaction half databases to maintain up to date information.

 ## Assumptions Made
 - The data transfer between the simulated phones is conducted via 256 bit encrypted AES signal.
 - Both users have already agreed to the transactions by pressing the UI to send and receive the NFC signal containing the transaction information.
+- App would have a function to detect if it can connect to the main server first, so transactions could not be sent at seperate times.
 - The [SQLite3](https://en.wikipedia.org/wiki/SQLite) databases used in the current program would actually be secure full SQL databases like PostgreSQL in a company with actual funding and experts, secured with a password and encrypted.

 ## Files and Their Uses